 When I was young, I always assumed that computers were magic and programming wasn’t for me.
 You have to be amazing at math, right?
 However, after several years of printing hello world as an adult I realized that computers are still magic, but programming is definitely for me.

 While getting my degree (International Relations/Chinese) at UT Austin, I discovered that although I loved studying my major, it wasn’t what I wanted to do professionally.
 I took a Computer Science course and continued on to get a CS certificate before graduating.
 I haven't looked back since.

 My biggest passion outside of work is acro/partner acrobatics.
 I never thought I could be athletic, but from the first time I tried acro I was in love.
 Eventually teaching at festivals all over the US and starting a non-profit for my community, where I served as President for over two years.
 My superpower is learning new hobbies and skills as an adult.
 Then when I teach them to others, I not only still remember many of the pitfalls, I occasionally still fall into them.

-If you know a woman whose voice is valuable to the Laravel community, please send us her Twitter handle or an email and a few words about why you're nominating her.
+If you know a woman whose voice is valuable to the PHP and Laravel community, please send us her Twitter handle or an email and a few words about why you're nominating her.